Skip to content

 The College is committed to responding to complaints fairly and expeditiously.
 The College recognizes the difficulty of being involved in a Complaint process.
 Responses are guided by respect, fairness, and a commitment to provide procedural rights to all parties involved.

 3.4.
-Members of the College community who are faculty, employees, and contractors have a duty to immediately report all incidents and suspected incidents of sexual violence to the Department of Public Safety and/or the Centre for Human Rights, Equity and Inclusion.
+Members of the College community who are faculty, employees, and contractors have a duty to immediately report all incidents and suspected incidents of sexual violence to the Department of Public Safety and/or the Office of Human Rights & Harassment.
 Persons in a position of authority, including persons directing the activities of others, shall take immediate action to respond to or to prevent sexual violence from occurring.

 3.5.
 Where the College becomes aware of incidents of sexual violence by a member of the College community, or against a member of the College community, that occur on or off College property and pose a risk to the safety of members of the College community, the College shall take all reasonable steps to ensure the safety of the College community.
 As such, the College may be required to act without the survivor’s consent.
 In these circumstances, the College will inform individuals affected and provide support.
 Affected parties have the right to not participate in any investigation that may occur.
 If a Complainant or Respondent decides not to participate in an investigation, a decision can and will be made without their input.